SharpReading - Our Methodology and Research

 Michael Pressley ”Reading Instruction that works: A case for balanced teaching” (2015 4th edition)

-With this in mind, our initial guided reading routine (The 5 Bits) provides a structured routine that builds success and confidence for the reader.
+With this in mind, our initial guided reading routine (The 5 Bits) provides a structured routine that builds success and confidence for the beginning reader.
 By front loading the message that is on the page through careful discussion, we free the learner up to experience success with deciphering the squiggles on the page.
 Each of the 5 Bits (practice actions) that occur on each page give the learner the opportunity for success.
 They are not overloaded with unrealistic expectations.

 "As students master the 'constrained' skills involved in decoding, their reading becomes more fluent, which frees them to use more of their cognitive resources for the complex 'unconstrained' task of working out text meaning."